John Conroy: Victoria in power

+Later life and death

+In 1842, Conroy settled at his family home in Arborfield Hall near Reading, Berkshire, and became a gentleman farmer, winning prizes for his pig breeding.
 Princess Sophia's substantial income, provided from the civil list, had allowed Conroy to enjoy a wealthy lifestyle.
-The princess died in 1848, leaving only £1,607 19s 7d in her bank accounts despite a lifestyle of savings and low expenses.
-The Duke of Cambridge and the Duchess of Gloucester had a lawyer write to Conroy demanding that he account for the rest of their sister Sophia's funds, but Conroy simply ignored it.
-According to Flora Fraser, the most recent biographer of George III's daughters, Princess Sophia had in fact personally spent huge sums on Conroy, including heavy contributions to the purchase prices of his residences and supporting his family in a style he judged appropriate to their position.
+Sophia died in 1848, leaving only £1,607 19s 7d in her bank accounts despite a lifestyle of savings and low expenses.
+The Duke of Cambridge and the Duchess of Gloucester had a lawyer write to Conroy demanding that he account for the rest of their sister's funds, but Conroy simply ignored it.
+According to Flora Fraser, the most recent biographer of George III's daughters, Sophia had in fact personally spent huge sums on Conroy, including heavy contributions to the purchase prices of his residences and supporting his family in a style he judged appropriate to their position.
 Conroy ultimately received £148,000 in gifts and money from Sophia.

-In 1850, the Duchess of Kent's new comptroller, Sir George Couper, studied the old accounts.
-He found huge discrepancies.
-No records for her household or personal expenses had been kept after 1829.
-There was also no record of nearly £50,000 the Duchess had received from her brother, Leopold, nor of an additional £10,000 from William IV.
+He was appointed as lieutenant colonel commandant in the Royal Montgomeryshire Militia on 30 August 1852 when it was being reformed as a rifle regiment.
+Despite his pensions and ownership of properties and lead mines in Wales, Conroy was in substantial debt when he died on 2 March 1854 at Arborfield.
+His eldest son Edward succeeded him to the baronetcy.
+After his death, the Duchess of Kent finally agreed to open her financial accounts and acknowledged that significant funds were missing.
+She was moved to admit that Conroy had swindled her while at the same time hurting her relationship with Victoria for his own benefit.
+A rapprochement followed between mother and daughter.
+In 1850, the Duchess of Kent's new comptroller, Sir George Couper, had already examined the accounts and found major discrepancies.
+No records had been kept for her household or personal expenses after 1829, and there was also no record for nearly £50,000 received from her brother Leopold, nor for an additional £10,000 from William IV.